Glasgow Warriors: 1998-99 : Merger with Caledonia Reds

+1999 : Richie Dixon in charge

 The combined sides did not fare better in Europe.
 Glasgow finished bottom of their group in the 1998–99 Heineken Cup.
+Robertson struggled with the newly merged team and the side lost the Tri-Series, and former Glasgow District captain and manager Richie Dixon was brought in to mould the team in January 1999 to finish the season.

 The SRU realised that Glasgow and Edinburgh needed more competition domestically than each other and so began a successful dialogue with the Welsh Rugby Union that resulted in both Scottish sides being entered in the WRU Challenge Cup in early 1999.

 Welsh-Scottish League era

+1999-2000 : Scottish Inter-District Championship 'Tri-Series' success

 The WRU Challenge Cup was deemed a success and the SRU and WRU announced a new league system for the 1999-2000 season.
 The Welsh-Scottish League was essentially the Welsh Premier Division augmented by the Glasgow and Edinburgh sides.

+Glasgow played another season with home matches all over Scotland.
+Glasgow, Stirling, Perth and Aberdeen as before but also Inverness hosted a Tri-Series Inter-District match against Edinburgh.

-This meant the end of the Scottish Inter-District Championship although it did continue as before with the amateur district sides.
+This meant the end of the traditional Scottish Inter-District Championship although it did continue as before with the amateur district sides.
 The 1999-2000 season's Tri-Series was run without a sponsor.
 Glasgow won the title, but at a cost; they had beaten Edinburgh four times that season (including twice in the Tri-Series) and Edinburgh's only win was the 5th match, a dead rubber at the end of the Tri-Series.
 The fans didn't like the format and it was scrapped.

+2000-01 : Coastal Cup success

+In the pre-season, Dixon took Glasgow off to Canada.
+There they won 3 matches against Canadian sides to win the Coastal Cup.
+The side also made progress in the Welsh-Scottish League with a solid 7th place, in front of Edinburgh.

+Glasgow made the decision to play their competitive home matches actually in Glasgow, and so played at Hughenden Stadium.

 The Welsh-Scottish League lasted three seasons.
 Although both Glasgow and Edinburgh finished no higher than mid-table for those three seasons, it did provide the Scottish sides with much needed competition.
 It was looked on as a successful model of co-operation between two rugby unions.
 The Irish Rugby Football Union began talks with the SRU and WRU about further extending the co-operation in a new Celtic League.

 Celtic League era

+2001-02 : Celtic League semi-finalists and the end of the Welsh-Scottish League

 The Celtic League began in truncated fashion in the autumn of 2001 with the addition of the four Irish provincial teams in two pools; Glasgow reached the semi-finals of the inaugural competition, but struggled thereafter.

 In its first year the Celtic League ran concurrently with the 2001–02 Welsh-Scottish League but fixture congestion meant that the Welsh-Scottish tournament was scrapped in favour of the new league.
-The new Celtic League was an instant success and the SRU took the opportunity to resurrect one of its disbanded districts in 2002.
-The Border Reivers were thus reborn for 2002–03 season.